 Christian nursery worker’s anti-gay views not ground for fair dismissal

 In Mbuyi v Newpark Childcare (Shepherds Bush) Ltd, the Watford Employment Tribunal has found that a devout Christian, who was dismissed for gross misconduct for allegedly telling a lesbian colleague that homosexuality is a sin, was directly discriminated against because of her beliefs.
-This has been hailed as a landmark decision by some, particularly Christian groups, who believe this will make it easier for Christians to express their views at work.
+The decision that it was not grounds for fair dismissal has been hailed as a landmark by some, particularly Christian groups, who believe this will make it easier for Christians to express their views at work.

 Ms Mbuyi was dismissed for gross misconduct following a conversation with her colleague, who is a lesbian in a civil partnership.
 Ms Mbuyi stated that “God is not okay with what you do” and “considers homosexuality is a sin.”
 These comments followed her colleague’s stating that she would not be interested in religion until the church recognised her relationship, such that she could get married there; she was upset by the discussion.

 The tribunal found that Ms Mbuyi’s belief that homosexuality is a sin is one that attracts the protection of the Equality Act 2010 and is a belief worthy of respect in a democratic society, not incompatible with human dignity and not in conflict with the fundamental rights of others.
 The issue in the case was when, whether and how such a belief may be manifested, given the interplay with the right not to be discriminated against because of sexual orientation.
 The tribunal rejected any attempts to characterise such a belief as akin to racism, and held that there is a clear difference between a racist expressing hateful views and a person of religious conviction expressing their beliefs, however unwelcome.